All of these restaurants emphasize local ingredients,

 Across the street from the main beach, owners of The Penny Ice Creamery have opened an alternative to boardwalk fast food.
 Sandwiches, organic salads, coffee and beer, all from local food artisans, and of course Penny’s popular ice cream, are all on offer to eat in or outside with your feet in the sand.
-Open M–Th 7am–4pm, F–Su 7am–9pm.
+Open daily 7am–4pm.

 1220 Pacific Avenue

-This lively Irish pub with Santa Cruz style offers dozens of beers on tap, good bar snacks and so much more.
-Rosie’s kitchen prepares traditional Irish dishes like lamb stew, shepherd’s pie, corned beef hash and fish and chips, along with delicious California specialties such as grassfed burgers, coriander wild salmon, organic salads and fish tacos.
-All desserts are made in house, so save room for the Guinness-Ghirardelli chocolate cake.
+No typical Irish pub, Rosie’s emphasizes organic, local ingredients in its traditional Irish dishes like lamb stew, shepherd’s pie, corned beef hash and fish and chips, as well as its California specialties such as grassfed burgers, coriander wild salmon, salads and fish tacos.
+Expect dozens of beers on tap—including local selections.
+All desserts are made in house, so save room for the Guinness- Ghirardelli chocolate cake.
 Open M–F for lunch 11:30am–4pm; dinner 4–10pm.
 Open Sa–Sun for brunch 9:30am–2pm; dinner 2–10pm.

 Soif Restaurant and Wine Bar